pilot

 This year, through our open call, we selected: Pum van de Koppel, Danute Līva, Ilya Lindhout, Baroeg Mulder, Jemin Kim, and Indira de Boer.

 These six participants will take part in a program focused on strengthening their professional practice.
 They will be coached by artists and institutions to explore a variety of perspectives and working methods within the field.
-The program concludes with a site-specific project week, culminating in a public event on July 11.
-More details to follow!
+The program concluded with a site-specific project week, culminating in a public event on July 11.

 the program